yaopen4/open-knesset-frontend-2.0/docs/0 PAGES AND FEATURES.md

 - [ ] Detailed voting breakdown by MK.

 ## Search
-- [V] Basic search page structure.
+- [ ] Basic search page structure.
 - [ ] Search functionality implementation.
 - [ ] Filter by committee or member.
 - [ ] Link to the "Legislators Beta" tool.